In the past few years, the business conversation around mental health has increased.

 In 2016, the main political party’s election manifestos acknowledged that there was not enough support available to help people with mental health challenges.
-This highlighted the gap in both employment law and disability discrimination law, where much of the focus in the 20 years since the 1995 Disability Discrimination Act has been on dealing with physical health conditions, with minimal focus on mental health conditions.
+This highlighted the gap in both employment law and disability discrimination law: where much of the focus has been on dealing with physical health conditions, with minimal focus on mental health conditions.

 The Stevenson/Farmer Review

-The review ‘Thriving at work’, was published in October 2017 and in it, Stevenson and Farmer revealed that the scale of the problem and their vision for 2027.
+In the review ‘Thriving at work’, published in October 2017, Stevenson and Farmer revealed the scale of the problem and their vision for 2027.

-Stevenson and Farmer reported that underneath the stigma that surrounds mental health and prevents open discussion on the subject, the UK is facing a mental health challenge at work, much more significant than initially thought with a big human cost of poor mental health at work and significant knock on impacts for society, the economy and the government.
+The report highlighted that underneath the stigma that prevents open discussion on the subject, the UK is facing a mental health challenge at work, much more significant than initially thought, with significant knock on impacts for society, the economy and the government.

 With the help of an independent study on the cost to employers commissioned from Deloitte, they also found that:

-- There is a large annual cost to employers of between £33 billion and £42 billion linked to poor mental health, over half of which cost comes from presenteeism (when individuals are less productive at work, due to poor mental health), with the rest coming from sickness absence and staff turnover
+- There is a large annual cost to employers of between £33 billion and £42 billion linked to poor mental health.
+Over half of this comes from presenteeism (when individuals are less productive at work, due to poor mental health).
+The rest comes from sickness absence and staff turnover

-- The cost of poor mental health to Government is between £24 billion and £27 billion which includes costs associated with lost tax revenue, the provision of benefits and the burden on the NHS
+- The cost of poor mental health to Government is between £24 billion and £27 billion.
+This includes costs associated with lost tax revenue, the provision of benefits and the burden on the NHS

-- The cost to the economy, as a whole, is more than both of these figures put together, with it estimated at between £74 billion and £99 billion per year.
+- The cost to the economy, as a whole, is more than both of these figures put together.
+It is estimated at between £74 billion and £99 billion per year.

 Clearly, the UK can ill-afford the productivity cost of this poor mental health and whilst it could be argued that these costs are the “normal” cost of being alive and doing business, the findings suggest strongly that this is not the case.

-The positive news is that Deloitte’s analysis of the case studies where investments have been made in improving mental health show a consistently positive return on investment, a finding which is bolstered by a number of academic meta-studies which demonstrate the benefits of good work for mental health, as well as Stevenson and Farmers own conversations with over 200 organisations where successful investments, activities and approaches in improving the mental health of employees has reaped significant improvements.
+The positive news is that Deloitte’s analysis of the case studies where investments have been made in improving mental health show a consistently positive return on investment.
+This finding is bolstered by a number of academic meta-studies which demonstrate the benefits of good work for mental health.
+It is also bolstered by Stevenson and Farmers own conversations with over 200 organisations where successful investments in improving the mental health of employees has reaped significant improvements.

 So, at a time when there is a national focus on productivity, the inescapable conclusion is that it is massively in the interest of employers to prioritise and invest far more in improving mental wellbeing in their workplace.